nss-evening-cohort-05/music-history-cwilkosz/README.md

 ## Completing

-Once you are done, make sure you add your files to git, make a commit, and then push your new code up to Github with the following command `git push origin master`.
+Once you are done, make sure you add your files to git, make a commit, and then push your new code up to Github with the following command `git push origin master`.# music-history